Will I Lose my SSI if I Move into a Nursing Home?

 - Entering a nursing home, medical or skilled nursing facility

 - Leaving a nursing home, medical or skilled nursing facility

 Failing to notify the SSA of these changes can result in the recipient receiving an overpayment during the months when he or she is in the nursing home that he or she will be required to repay to the SSA.

 Contact Our Experienced SSI Benefits

-Our compassionate SSI lawyers from Phillips Disability know how important your benefits are to you.
+The compassionate disability benefits lawyers from Dayes Law Firm PC know how important your benefits are to you.
 We are committed to helping you maintain your benefits for as long as you are eligible to keep them.

 Contact us today to schedule a no-obligation review of your case.

 Call us at 1-800-503-2000 to get started today.